nataliebrown22/nataliebrown22/README.md

 # Hi There!
 - 👋 Hi, I’m @nataliebrown22
 - 👀 I’m interested in coding and optimization models
+- 🎓 I am a 4th year student at the University of Iowa studying Business Analytics and Finance with plans to graduate May 2025
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python, SQL, ORANGE, PowerBI, and Tableau
 - 📫 How to reach me, email: namb2002@outlook.com
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I go to Colorado every year for a ski trip!